Pitaya (PITAYA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Pitaya Historical Price

-According to the latest data gathered on Pitaya live price page, the current price of Pitaya is 0.000089USD.
+According to the latest data gathered on Pitaya live price page, the current price of Pitaya is 0USD.
 The circulating supply of Pitaya(PITAYA) is

 In the past 24 hours, Pitaya has shown a price movement of